cihatksm/easy-viewer/SECURITY.md

 If the vulnerability is accepted, appropriate actions will be taken to address it.
 If it is declined, we will provide an explanation.
 Thank you for your cooperation.

-All rights reserved.
+© 2025 All rights reserved - cihatksm.com
-cihatksm.com, 2024 © CihatKsm